Hillwalking Supervisor Status

 Mountain Leader Training England (MLTE) view remote supervision of groups of young people in the outdoors as a highly contentious area and they have no wish to ‘govern’ it.
 Unless you hold the appropriate National Governing Body (NGB) Award (Hill and Moreland, ML or WML), it is likely that you will be given a supervisor permit with restrictions.

-A Supervisor is someone who is not directly involved with an activity, but is responsible for it.
-Details of what a Supervisory Permit allows you to do for each activity can be found in the activity specific fact-sheet.
+A Supervisor is someone who is not directly involved with an activity, but is responsible for it – refer to this page for more information

 Definition of Supervision